florianbehrens/DeCoF2/README.md

 and exactly one parent.
 The only exception is the 'root' object which does not have a parent.

-Only *node* objects can hold child objects. *Parameters* are associated a value of a predefined, fixed value type. *Events* are objects without value but can be used to signal some event.
+There a various different object types: Only *node* objects can hold child objects.
+*Parameters* are associated a value of a predefined, fixed value type. *Events* are objects without value but can be used to signal some event.

 Parameter values can be of one of the following builtin value types: